 Admission to the University does not guarantee admission into nursing, but is a prerequisite for admission into the ASN Program.
-Applications for the ASN Program (available on the ASN Program website) must be mailed to the University of the Virgin Islands School of Nursing Education; RR01, Box 10,000; Kingshill, VI 00850-9781 and must be received by February 15th of each year (October 1st for LPNs who plan to enroll in NUR 142 in the spring).
-Applicants will be notified of conditional admission acceptance by March 15th.
-Transfer students who are admitted must pay the \$100.00 non-refundable enrollment deposit by April 15th to confirm their intent to enroll (see UVI application form).
+Admission into the program is competitive and based on a point system.
+Enrollment is limited and the applicants with the most points will be selected for admission.
+Information about the point system and the application form are available on the ASN Program website.
+Applications must be mailed to the University of the Virgin Islands School of Nursing; RR01, Box 10,000; Kingshill, VI 00850-9781 and must be received by April 15th of each year (October 15th for LPNs who plan to enroll in NUR 142 in the spring).
+Letters of acceptance will be mailed to applicants by May 15th.
+(LPNs: December 15th) Transfer students who are admitted must pay the \$100.00 non-refundable enrollment deposit by June 1st to confirm their intent to enroll (see UVI application form).
 Failure to pay the enrollment deposit will result in admission cancellation.

 In order to qualify for admission, students must have completed, or be exempt from, Freshman Studies Courses (MAT 023; MAT 024; RCA 021/ENG 101, WAC 11/ENG 100, FDS 100, SSC 100,), PSY 120 and the computer literacy exam.
-Students must also have completed NUR 100, BIO 151 and BIO 152 with a grade of "C" (2.0) or better, NUR 104 with a grade of A- (90%) or better, and have a cumulative GPA of at least 2.5.
+Students must also have completed NUR 100, BIO 151 and BIO 152 (online biology classes not accepted) with a grade of "C" (2.0) or better, NUR 104 with a grade of A- (90%) or better, have a cumulative

+GPA of at least 2.5, and score at the "basic" level or better on the TEAS V (Test of Essential Academic Skills).
 Students are not eligible for admission into the Program if they have earned a grade of "F" in two (2) of the following prerequisite courses: NUR 100, BIO 151, BIO 152 at UVI or equivalent courses at any other institution.
 Additionally, students are not eligible for admission if they earn two (2) grades of "F" in one of these courses.